sandesvitor/archlinux_tutorial_installation/README.md

 ---

-Another cool tool is **ulauncher** (https://ulauncher.io/), a really usefull and git adminimalist search bar taht combine with Just Perfection extension.
+Another cool tool is **ulauncher** (https://ulauncher.io/), a really usefull and minimalist search bar that combines with Just Perfection extension.
 Since we alread use AUR to download glorious theme, this will be easy.

 ```shell
 sandesvitor@archvb ~ $ cd AUR